A class of 2x2 correlated random-matrix models with Brody spacing distribution: Comments

 \subsubsection{Comment P3}

-The $q=1$ limit of model (\ref{MBG1}) can (subject to condition (\ref{condhs})) generate many new classes of $2\times2$ (correlated) random-matrix models having Wigner spacing statistics.
-For example, the non-Hermitian matrices (from sub-class A)
+The $q=1$ limit of model (\ref{MBG1}) can (subject to condition (\ref{condhs})) serve as a new class of $2\times2$ (correlated) random-matrix models having Wigner spacing statistics.
+The existence of this class of models reinforces the important point that the independence and quantum-mechanical assumptions associated with the construction of the GOE are sufficient but not necessary conditions for the spacing distributions of $2\times2$ random matrices to be Wignerian.
+More explicitly, the elements of a $2\times2$ random matrix need not be IID nor does the matrix need to be real and/or symmetric in order for its eigenvalues to have a Wigner spacing distribution.
+As a simple but concrete example, the (possibly complex) sub-class of matrices (c.f., Eq.~(\ref{MBnsEG}))

 will (under the condition that $k_A\equiv(c_1-c_4)^2+4c_2c_3$ is real and non-zero) have Wigner spacing distributions.
-The existence of such models reinforces the important point that the independence and quantum-mechanical assumptions associated with the construction of the GOE are sufficient but not necessary conditions for the spacing distributions of $2\times2$ random matrices to be Wignerian.
-In other words, the elements of a $2\times2$ random matrix need not be IID nor does the matrix need to be real and/or symmetric in order for its eigenvalues to have a Wigner spacing distribution.
-A separate and physically important example that illustrates this point can be found in Ref.~\cite{Ahmed2003} (see also Ref.~\cite{Robnik2007} for an example of a real asymmetric $2\times2$ random-matrix model having a Wigner spacing distribution).\footnote{Note that, in Refs.~\cite{Ahmed2003,Robnik2007}, the matrix elements are Gaussian distributed.
+A separate and physically important example that illustrates this point can be found in Ref.~\cite{Ahmed2003} (see also Ref.~\cite{Robnik2007} for an example of a real non-symmetric $2\times2$ random-matrix model having a Wigner spacing distribution).\footnote{Note that, in Refs.~\cite{Ahmed2003,Robnik2007}, the matrix elements are Gaussian distributed.
 An important point that is often glossed over in the literature is that when the classical independence assumption is relaxed (as is the case in model (\ref{MBG1})), the matrix elements need not be Gaussian distributed nor are they required to be in order for the eigenvalue spacings to be Wigner distributed.
 The preceding is true even when independence is stipulated provided the matrix elements are allowed to be non-identically distributed.}

+Analogous comments apply to the $q=1$ limit of model (\ref{MBG1}) with $f_Y(y)$ given by (\ref{gammaden}) (rather than (\ref{rayden})) which can generate novel classes of real or complex $2\times2$ random matrices possessing real or complex eigenvalues whose spacings follow the Ginibre distribution (\ref{Ginibre}).
+This is interesting, both mathematically and physically, since it clearly shows that the elements of a $2\times2$ random matrix need not be IID and/or Gaussian-distributed nor does the matrix need to be complex in order for its eigenvalues (which also need not be complex) to have a Ginibre spacing distribution (and hence cubic level repulsion).
+Moreover, the presence or absence of hermiticity/symmetry is irrelevant (at least when correlations between matrix elements are permitted).
+The preceding are fundamentally important points that (to the author's knowledge) have not been discussed in the literature.